ericuntzz/CaptureInsight.io/replit.md

 - **Remember user preferences**: Always persist the user's last selected view/state to localStorage so it remains when they refresh or return later.
 - **Pattern**: Use localStorage with a descriptive key (e.g., `captureinsight_<feature>_<setting>`) and initialize state with a function that checks localStorage first, falling back to the default.
 - **Full URL Persistence**: The complete URL path is saved to localStorage (`captureinsight_current_url`) so users return to the exact page they were on after a browser refresh.
 This includes the current view, any deep link parameters, and query strings.
+- **Auth-Guarded URL Restoration**: URL restoration and view state sync effects are guarded by `authLoading` to prevent race conditions.
+This ensures the saved URL isn't overwritten during the initial authentication check, and views don't reset to 'capture' prematurely.

 ## System Architecture
 CaptureInsight is a full-stack application.
 The frontend uses React 18 (TypeScript) with Vite, Radix UI, Tailwind CSS, TanStack React Query, TipTap, and Motion library.
 The backend is an Express.js (Node.js) server with PostgreSQL (Neon Serverless) and Drizzle ORM.
 Authentication is handled via Replit Auth (OAuth), and sessions use `connect-pg-simple`.